jasonglenevans/SonicGXMEngine/README.md

 compatibilityMode - true/false - lets the user change the fps 60/30

 quality - true/false - lets the user change the quality pixelatd/hd

-view - true/false - if the view menu is visible

-game - true/false if the game menu is visible

 -------------Controls---------